Patina Perfection

 Arriving at the cash desk I was handed a shiny silver platter, whiffing of polish with a proud flourish, “Voila Madame!”

-It’s still there in the shop, and I left empty handed, heartbroken and deflated.
+It’s still there in the shop, and I left empty handed, sad and deflated.
 If I’d wanted shiny as new I could have had that in a few clicks, delivered to my door!
-Timeworn treasures are all the more precious through being a rare find!

 So, on to the next Brocante in search of patina perfection for your delight, my dear friends of Quintessentially French!